hujunfang888/individual-project/README.md

 ## Background
 Allopolyploid species arise from hybridization between different parental species, combining two or more distinct genomes.
 Cochlearia danica is an allopolyploid/ allohexaploid plant with multiple haplotypes, and its origin has been debated.
 In this study, I focus on haplotype 2 (hap2) and compare it with two pptencial parents: C. groenlandica and C. pyrenaica.

 The goals are to:
-Assess genome quality and select suitable assemblies for comparison.
+ check genome quality and choose good assemblies for comparison;
-Compare genome-wide similarity, structural conservation, and transposable element (TE) composition.
+ Compare whole-genome similarity, structure, and transposable element (TE) content.
-Identify functional gene divergence that may underlie adaptive evolution after allopolyploidization.
+ Find gene differences that may explain adaptation after allopolyploidy.
 ## Workflow
 ###
     A[Genome assemblies] --> B[Quality assessment: gfastats + Compleasm]